Most people with dementia are older, but not all older people get dementia.

 You might find it valuable to meet and talk to others in similar situations.

 Monthly carer support groups are run throughout metropolitan Adelaide.
-There are also events and activities which give carers a break from their caring roles and also enable them to connect with other carers.
+There are also activities which give carers a break from their caring roles and also enable them to connect with other carers.